 One of the most unusual

-uses for any herb has to be to candied Angelica stalks.
-Since the stalks
+uses for any herb has to be candied Angelica stalks.
+Be sure to use only fairly young

 Angelica has also been used to

 flavor Vermouth and Chartreuse.

 a Modern Herbal, Maude Grieve gives us a recipe for concocting your